tocache/3D-Printing/Creality Ender3 Pro/start-end gcodes/readme.md

-These g-code are to be put on the slicer software (printer configuration)
+These g-codes are to be put on the slicer software (printer configuration)